Frequently asked questions (FAQs)

 How will I feel afterwards?

 Everyone reacts slightly differently to a reflexology treatment.
 Many people feel very relaxed and have a good night's sleep.
 Some people feel energised, and some people may feel tired.
 You may feel more or less aware of any previous symptoms.
-These are all signs that the treatment is working and that the body is trying to heal itself.
+These are all signs that the treatment is working and that the body is trying to balance itself.